FHOOEAIST/coffee-burns-snake/README.md

 ### Java

 The main comparison in Java is between a pure Java-based implementation (compare Pure.java) and the implementation of the [Imaging-Framework](https://github.com/FHOOEAIST/imaging).
-The plain implementation is using simple for-loops to iterate through the image, whereas the Imaging-Framework is using multiple abstraction layers, to get a high advanced software architecture.
+The pure implementation is using simple for-loops to iterate through the image, whereas the Imaging-Framework is using multiple abstraction layers, to get a high advanced software architecture.
 Behind that the [Java Streaming API](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) is utilized to